Steal My Sunshine: Reception

-"Steal My Sunshine" received positive reviews from music critics.
+Critics gave "Steal My Sunshine" positive reviews.
 Larry Flick from Billboard wrote, "It's hard to imagine that no one has thought of using the instrumental hook of (...)
 "More, More, More" to beef up a new concoction.
 Here, however, the quintet Len does so to grand effect.
 Somewhere between pop and modern rock, this all-about-summer track-featuring a back-and-forth male-to-female vocal-is uplifting, clever, and instantly appealing.
 Its melody line, verse construction, and memorable hook make for what should be an absolute breakthrough for this hip, talented act."
 Rob Brunner of Entertainment Weekly rated it a B+, describing it as a 1990s "Don't You Want Me" with a "smiley groove and alternating male/female vocals".
 For The Village Voice, Richard Riegel described the song's beat as "McCoy Tyner playing the Kraftwerk songbook, outlined in aural neon."
+In 2000, The Morning Call compared "Steal My Sunshine" to Dynamite Hack's acoustic cover of N.W.A's "Boyz-N-The-Hood", referring to both as "novelty faux hip hop" songs.
 In her review for Rolling Stone, Karen Schoemer compared Sharon Costanzo's vocals to Josie and the Pussycats.
 The publication listed "Steal My Sunshine" tenth on its list of the best singles of 1999.
 The song was listed third on the 1999 Pazz and Jop list, a survey of several hundred music critics conducted by Robert Christgau.

 Retrospectively, the single garnered high praise from AllMusic's Stephen Thomas Erlewine: "Then, there's Len's 'Steal My Sunshine,' as perfect as songs get.
 This sun-kissed, sun-bleached blend of hip-hop, pop, disco, post-Beastie Boys cleverness and California culture is a priceless, timeless confection that instantly calls up sweltering, shimmering beaches the second the looped keyboard plays.
 It's a monumentally great single...put it this way, if 'Steal My Sunshine' was the last song I ever heard on this earth, I'd die happy — and it shows that mainstream pop can truly be transcendent."

 In 2007, Stylus Magazine ranked the song 13th on its list of the top 50 one-hit wonders, stating that it "perfectly captured that warm, lazy feeling you get when late summer still seems like it could last forever."
 In 2013, Rolling Stone magazine placed "Steal My Sunshine" at number 33 on their list of the "Best Summer Songs of All Time".